alorence/django-modern-rpc/docs/basics/settings.rst

 Protocol specific
 =================
-You can configure how JSON-RPC handler will serialize and unserialize data:
+You can configure how JSON-RPC handler will serialize and deserialize data:

 MODERNRPC_JSON_DECODER
 ----------------------